RandomRhythm/Rhythm-CB-Scripts/README.md

 # Rhythm-CB-Scripts
-Collection of scripts for working with CB Response API
+Collection of scripts for working with Carbon Black Cb Response API